A widespread systems outage hit Starbucks stores Friday night, leading to many stores giving away free drinks.» Read More

 China's economy is on the ascendancy, while the U.S. needs to change or its economy will continue to decline, says Stephen Roach, "Unbalance" author, and Yale University senior fellow, discussing the economic relationship between China and the U.S.

-The Fast Money traders share their final trades of the day and what they're looking out for on Friday.
+The Fast Money traders share their final trades of the day.

 The Fast Money traders take a look at today's biggest market movers.

 Check out which companies are making headlines after the bell Wednesday:

 Storch Advisors CEO Gerald Storch discusses the challenge of Internet penetration for retailers, especially Target.

 Car buyers in America are growing more comfortable with the idea of having a monthly auto loan payment for six years.